The Complete Hunting Knife Buying Guide

 Unlike the clip point, the drop point was not widely used until Bob Loveless used it in his designs.
 The drop point runs from the spine to the tip in a curved manner that creates a lower point.
 This offers more control and durability.
 With a larger belly great for slicing and a more controllable tip to prevent nicks, the drop point is the standard of hunting knife blade styles.

 Another style that many consider perfect for hunting knives is the modified semi-skinner, also popularized by Loveless.
 It has a spine that curves upward and then back down toward the point.
-It can be seen in the Browning Packer Semi-skinner.

 Fixed vs. Folding